Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 Because the terminology can be confusing, it is important to be aware that a “spontaneous abortion” describes a “miscarriage,” a pregnancy where the fetus dies naturally.
 An “induced abortion” is sometimes shortened to the layman’s term “abortion,” indicating that the pregnancy was intentionally ended in order to cause the death of the fetus.
 Additionally, “termination of pregnancy” and “medically indicated separation” indicate that the mother will be separated from her fetus but does not indicate the method used.
 This can be done by labor induction or c-section, potentially resulting in a live baby if he has reached an appropriate gestational age.
 “Induced abortion” indicates that a dead baby will be the outcome of the intervention (such as after a dilation and evacuation “dismemberment” abortion).
 While the law allows induced abortion if needed in order to protect the mother’s life, compassionate care and respect for fetal life would dictate that the fetus should be delivered intact and alive if possible.

-Miscarriage Management, Ectopic Pregnancy, and Specific Medical Conditions that Potentially Qualify as “Life-threatening” Under Pro-life Laws
+Miscarriage Management, Ectopic Pregnancy, and Specific Medical Conditions that Potentially Qualify as “Life-threatening” Under Pro-Life Laws

-Miscarriage Management:
+Miscarriage Management

-A straightforward reading of laws restricting abortion of a living fetus provide clear evidence that treatment of miscarriage is not prohibited by law (as the intent is to remove a deceased fetus); nonetheless, widespread confusion and anecdotes of denied care necessitate discussion of miscarriage treatment, which can be similar to interventions used to provide elective abortion.
+A straightforward reading of laws restricting abortion of a living fetus provides clear evidence that treatment of miscarriage is not prohibited by law (as the intent is to remove a deceased fetus); nonetheless, widespread confusion and anecdotes of denied care necessitate discussion of miscarriage treatment, which can be similar to interventions used to provide elective abortion.

 ACOG Practice Bulletin 200: Early Pregnancy Loss.
 Obstet Gynecol.
 2018;132(5):197-207:

 “Accepted treatment options for early pregnancy loss include expectant management, medical treatment, or surgical evacuation” (p.
 198).
 “Patients should be counseled about the risks and benefits of each option…Because of a lack of safety studies of expectant management in the second trimester and concerns about hemorrhage, expectant management generally should be limited to gestations within the first trimester” (p.
 199).
 “Women who present with hemorrhage, hemodynamic instability, or signs of infection should be treated urgently with surgical uterine evacuation” (p.
 201).
 “In patients for whom medical management of early pregnancy loss is indicated, initial treatment using 800 micrograms of vaginal misoprostol is recommended, with a repeat dose as needed.
 The addition of a dose of mifepristone (200 mg orally) 24 hours before misoprostol administration may significantly improve treatment efficacy and should be considered when mifepristone is available” (p.
 203).
-(Note: an FDA Risk Evaluation and Mitigation Strategy requires a provider to be registered to prescribe mifepristone, so it is not widely available, because few ob/gyns perform elective abortions.)
+(Note: An FDA Risk Evaluation and Mitigation Strategy requires a provider to be registered to prescribe mifepristone, so it is not widely available, because few ob/gyns perform elective abortions.)

-Ectopic Pregnancy:
+Ectopic Pregnancy

 While not all state laws explicitly exclude the treatment of ectopic pregnancy from the definition of abortion, its treatment is otherwise covered in any “life of the mother” exception.
 A failure to treat an ectopic pregnancy will inevitably lead to the death of the baby and possibly the death of the mother and has therefore never been considered abortion.